Pancake: Nepal

 Chitoi pitha is a popular Bangladeshi steamed pancake made from rice flour.
-It's a traditional dish often enjoyed during festivals and special occasions.
+It is a traditional dish often enjoyed during festivals and special occasions.
 The batter is typically made with a blend of rice flour, water, and sometimes other ingredients like coconut milk or jaggery.
 The batter is then poured into a heated pan or mold and steamed until cooked through.
 Chitoi pitha is often served with sweet toppings like jaggery or molasses, or savory accompaniments such as lentil curry or fish curry.

 Pakistan

 In Pakistani cuisine, rishiki is a pancake, slightly thicker than a crepe, which is made from whole wheat flour, water and eggs and usually served with honey.
 It is widely consumed in the far north and is a staple of Chitrali cuisine.

 Sri Lanka

 Sri Lankan Coconut Pancakes or පොල් පැණි පෑන්කේක් (pol pani pancake) are spiced sweet coconut filling wrapped in a thin crepe, which is made from flour, eggs and coconut milk, with turmeric added to give a yellow color.